-The Iranian government sees the conversion of Muslims to Christianity as an attempt by Western countries to undermine the Islamic rule of Iran.
-Christians from a Muslim background are persecuted the most, primarily by the government, but also by their families and communities.
-Secret churches are often raided, and their leaders and members have been arrested and given long prison sentences for “crimes against national security.”
+Converts from Islam to Christianity are most at risk of persecution, especially by the government and to a lesser extent by society and their own families.
+The government sees the growth of the Church in Iran as an attempt by Western countries to undermine Islam and the Islamic regime of Iran.
+House groups made up of Muslim converts are often raided, and both their leaders and members have been arrested, prosecuted and given long prison sentences for “crimes against national security”.

 The historical communities of Armenian and Assyrian Christians are recognised and protected by the state, but they’re treated as second-class citizens and aren’t allowed contact with Christians from Muslim backgrounds.

 What has changed this year?
 Sadly, things may get worse following changes to the country’s penal code, which further strangles religious freedom.
 Under the amendments, teaching the Bible or telling others about the Christian faith – which contradicts the teaching of Islam – could result in prosecution.
 This vague wording is open to interpretation, making Christians more vulnerable to unjust accusations.